joelmiranda323/p2threading/REPORT.md

 ###   2.2: uthread_run()
 ####    In this functions we first create an idle thread by allocating space for
 ####    itself (the tcb object), its context, and its stack.
 We also initialize its
-####    state to running because its the main thread currently running.
+####    state to RUNNING because its the main thread currently running.
 Since the
 ####    idle thread is RUNNING we initialize the global current thread object with
 ####    the idle thread.
 Then we initialize the global ready queue with the queue_create()
 ####    function in PHASE 1 and create a new thread using the uthread_create() function.